andres-fr/skerch/README.md

 As a bonus, `skerch` is built on top of PyTorch, and with very few dependencies otherwise, so it supports a broad variety of platforms and datatypes (including e.g. complex datatypes on GPU).
 `skerch` also supports in-core and out-of-core parallelizations (e.g. via [HDF5](https://www.h5py.org/) tensor databases), providing good scalability in memory and runtime.
 The documentation [examples](https://skerch.readthedocs.io/en/latest/examples/index.html) illustrate all of the above points.

-In summary, `skerch` brings sketched methods to you with minimal overhead, and retaining good performance, resulting in overall faster development times.
+In summary, `skerch` brings sketched methods to you with minimal overhead, and retaining good performance, resulting in overall faster development and runtimes.
 Give it a try!

 # Installation and basic usage